CSC322-Grinnell/oral-history-app/README.md

 ```
 rails server
 ```
-You may be asked to update Yarn if it is not installed and up-to-date already.
+You may be asked to update Yarn if it is not installed and up-to-date already (If MathLAN gives you trouble, be in touch with your instructor and ITS).
 Visit http://localhost:3000 in your browser to see the site!